 where $u\in P$ and $f\in F$.
 Now the associated fibre bundle is an equivalence class $P\times F/G$ in which $(u,f)$ and $(ug,g^{-1} f)$ are identified.
 For a point $u\in TU_i$, one can systematically decompose the information of $u$ into $p\in M$ and $V\in T_pM$.
 As we have mentioned, this leads to the projection $\pi$ : $TU_i\rightarrow U_i$.
 Normally, $\hat{e}_\alpha$ is requested to be orthonormal with respect to g;

 where $\delta_{\alpha\beta}$ is replaced by $\eta_{\alpha\beta}$ for the Lorentzian manifold.
 The metric is obtained by reversing the equation

 What is important for our discussion is that in an $m$-dimensional Riemannian manifold, the metric tensor $\mathrm{g}_{\mu\nu}$ has $m(m+1)/2$ degrees of freedom while the vielbein has $m^2$ degrees of freedom.
 For $m=4$, we have $10$ for the metric while $16$ for the vielbein.
 They are not identical.
 Each of the bases can be related to the other by the local orthogonal rotation $SO(m)$, while for the Lorentzian manifold it becomes $SO(m-1,1)$.
 The dimension of these Lie groups is given by the difference between the degrees of freedom of the vielbein and the metric.
 This shortly means that there are many (uncountable) choices for non-coordinate bases even after the metric is identified.
 This point will be very important when one looks at the Unruh effect\cite{Fulling:1972md, Davies:1974th, Unruh:1976db}.
 The local inertial frame and the Lorentz frame have the same metric and are defining the same tangent space at the point.
 However, they are distinguished by the vierbein.
-The different choices of the ``vacuum'' is essential in the search for the Stokes phenomenon\cite{Matsuda:2023mzr}.
+The difference in the vierbein is essential in the search for the Stokes phenomenon of the Unruh effect\cite{Matsuda:2023mzr}.